Shopify/bootsnap/README.md

 'bootsnap')` using [this trick](https://github.com/Shopify/bootsnap/wiki/Bootlib::Require).
 This will help optimize boot time further if you have an extremely large `$LOAD_PATH`.

+Note: Bootsnap and [Spring](https://github.com/rails/spring) are orthogonal tools.
+While Bootsnap speeds up the loading of individual source files, Spring keeps a copy of a pre-booted Rails process on hand to completely skip parts of the boot process the next time it's needed.
+The two tools work well together, and are both included in a newly-generated Rails applications by default.

 ## How does this work?

 Bootsnap optimizes methods to cache results of expensive computations, and can be grouped